Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Sebastian
 #### Sprint review:
 * What has been done?
-  * Working version onto master (Colette + moral support from team)
+  * Working version onto master.
+(Colette + moral support from team)
-  * Updated Trello board (Sebastian)
+  * Updated Trello board.
+(Sebastian)
-  * Ensured working version on everyone's machine
+  * Ensured working version on everyone's machine.
 #### Sprint retrospective:
 * What went well?
-  * Everyone is now up-to-date with the project
+  * Everyone is now up-to-date with the project.
-  * Everyone seems happy with working as a team
+  * Everyone seems happy with working as a team.
-  * Extra moral support
+  * Extra moral support.
-  * Found common ground in hating RabbitProject.iml
+  * Found common ground in hating RabbitProject.iml.
 * What did not go as well?
-  * Git
+  * Git.
 * What could be done differently?
-  * Git
+  * Git.

 ----